Participants brainstorm solutions at the 8th GLF Investment Case Symposium. Photo: Gokul Rajendran/Climate Entertainment

 Sembene, meanwhile, identified another issue: the digital divide.
 While organizations in rich countries can use AI to improve efficiency, many of their counterparts in the Global South simply don’t have access.

 “The [Global] North is investing hundreds of billions of dollars in AI and data centers,” he said.
-“How we can also make sure that it can benefit the Global South?”
+“How can we also make sure that it can benefit the Global South?”

 Baré concluded her remarks by reminding participants that people have been talking about climate change for 30 years already.